 First, it said that I should download the app to get started, which is kind of a no-brainer.
 But then, it said this, which I found very interesting.

 I noticed three things right away.
-First, that there was only one city listed here.
-Second, that you could join a waitlist.
+First, there was only one city listed here.
+Second, you could join a waitlist.
 These two facts led me to believe that you could sign up to get on a waiting list if your city wasn’t listed—which was the case for literally all but one city.